 - Adobe continues to work on the DNG format, enhancing it year after year and adding more functionality and features.

-- DNG does not work with all manufacturer image-processing programs.
-For example, it doesn’t work with Nikon’s Capture NX product.
+- DNG does not work with most manufacturer image-processing programs.
+For example, it doesn’t work with Nikon’s Capture NX software.

-- DNG strips out some of the unrecognized meta data (such as Active D-Lighting and Picture Control) from RAW files, making it impossible to retrieve this data from DNG in the future.
+- DNG strips out most of the unrecognized meta data (such as Active D-Lighting, Picture Controls, Focus Point, etc) from RAW files, making it impossible to retrieve this data from DNG in the future.

-- Because all changes are written into the DNG file, you would have to back up the entire DNG file every time you make changes to it.
+- Because all changes are written into the DNG file, you need to back up the entire DNG file every time you make changes to it.

 Please let me know if you have any questions or feedback in the comments section below.